nasa/GeneLab_Data_Processing/Microarray/Affymetrix/Workflow_Documentation/NF_MAAffymetrix/README.md

 * `--skipVV` - skip the automated V&V processes (Default: the automated V&V processes are active)

-* `--outputDir` - specifies the directory to save the raw and processed data files (Default: files are saved in the launch directory)
+* `--resultsDir` - specifies the output directory for all files produced by the workflow (Default: <OSD-NNN_GLDS-NNN> if OSD and GLDS accessions are specified.
+Otherwise, the workflow launch directory.)

 <br>